Site Information

 Again, according to the user manual, the Fatal Error flag “is used to inform the user that the actuator needs service.”

-There is another side effect that makes this situation even more unpredictable: Once the error is cleared, you can move the actuator without problem, unless you change the move direction.
+Another side effect makes this situation even more unpredictable: Once the error is cleared, you can move the actuator without problem, unless you change the move direction.
 Furthermore, the error does not occur when you start at higher speed and then decelerate to lowest speed.

-Needless to say, but between my customer and the setup in my office, there were four actuators reporting the same error, and none of them showed mechanical plays.
-I must add, however, that my customer’s setup had been used quite extensively.
-Consequently, their problems were much more accentuated than mine, which points to higher wear and thus confirms Thomson’s statement.
+Needless to say, between my customer and the setup in my office, four actuators reported the same error, and none of them showed mechanical plays.
+However, I must add that my customer’s setup had been used extensively.
+Consequently, their problems were much more accentuated than mine, which indicates higher wear and thus confirms Thomson’s statement.

-The other solution was to apply a higher speed than 20% duty cycle for a limited time after motion start, which, naturally, required some more software development efforts.
-In my case, applying a duty cycle of 30% for 400 milliseconds, then switching back to 20%, worked reliably.
-However, these setting may vary from setup to setup depending on the actuators’ wear.
+The other solution was to apply a higher speed than 20% duty cycle for a limited time after motion start, which naturally required more software development efforts.
+Applying a duty cycle of 30% for 400 milliseconds, then switching back to 20%, worked reliably.
+However, these settings may vary from setup to setup depending on the actuators’ wear.

-In view of Thomson’s statement, my solution may hide actuator wear from the user.
-Yet, the effect shows only at lowest motor duty cycle, i.e., the actuator is in working condition.
+Given Thomson’s statement, my solution may hide actuator wear from the user.
+Yet, the effect shows only at the lowest motor duty cycle, i.e., the actuator is in working condition.
 But during our tests, all actuators ran without mechanical load and showed no mechanical play, which contradicts Thomson's statement.

 SAE J1939 Starter Kit And Network Simulator